Car accidents can cause several life-threatening injuries and flail chest is one of them.

-Chest wall injuries are a common occurrence following a blunt trauma.
+Chest wall injuries are a common occurrence following blunt trauma.
 The most common cause of a broken rib cage injury is a motor vehicle crash.
-In fact, 74 percent of all cases of broken rib cage are caused by motor vehicle collisions.
+In fact, 74 percent of all cases of the broken rib cage are caused by motor vehicle collisions.
 The injury normally occurs when the chest hits a hard surface such as the steering wheel, or dashboard.
 Though not common, it can also be caused by seatbelt and airbags.

 Common symptoms of flail chest

-Broken rib cage injuries can vary in severity and may range from minor bruising, tenderness, and swelling in isolated rib fractures to severe chest injuries that can lead to a pulmonary contuse, which causes painful breathing and other respiratory problems.
+Broken rib cage injuries can vary in severity and may range from minor bruising, tenderness, and swelling in isolated rib fractures to severe chest injuries that can lead to a pulmonary contusion, which causes painful breathing and other respiratory problems.